MithrilJS/mithril.js/docs/components.md

 #### Don't manipulate `children`

-However, if a component is opinionated in how it applies attributes or children, you should switch to using custom attributes.
+If a component is opinionated in how it applies attributes or children, you should switch to using custom attributes.

 Often it's desirable to define multiple sets of children, for example, if a component has a configurable title and body.